5 Tips For Tuning Your Guitar By Ear

 3.)
 When you get to the 3rd string, move down to the 4th fret and follow the same process.
 Finger on the 4th fret of the 3rd string, 2nd string open and check the vibration.
 On the 2nd string, move back to the 5th fret and pick the 2nd string with the 1st string open.
 Check for vibration.

 4.)
-Following this simple procedure should allow you to be in tune to yourself.
-Being in tune with someone else or in tune to a recording or the radio might require an electronic tuner.
-If using a tuner, make sure the tuner reads what the strings names are.
+Following this simple procedure should allow you to be in tune with yourself.
+Being in tune with someone else or in tune with a recording or the radio might require an electronic tuner.
+If using a tuner, make sure the tuner reads what the names of the strings are.
 If your not sure what the names of the strings are, be sure to read my article on tuners.

 5.)
 Having good ears is what music is all about and can take years to develop this skill, but if you practice and have fun to work at it you will see this happen.
 Once you get tuning down it will all start to make sense.
 What I’ve covered here is just basically getting the instrument in tune.
 What’s neat about the guitar is that it can be played in many different tuning for different types of sounds and playing ability.